 Medicenna's strategy to reduce risk is to diversify the assets in Medicenna's pipeline based on their stage of development, mechanism of action and target product profile.
 To achieve this goal, we in-licensed the Superkine platform from Stanford.
-These candidates, namely IL-2, IL-4 and IL-13 Superkines, of which the lead preclinical program is based on the IL-2 super-agonist platform, MDNA109are expected to enable the company to develop a library of cytokine candidates.
-The resulting early stage preclinical product candidates derived from the Superkine and EC platforms have a different mechanism of action and target product profile compared to MDNA55, Medicenna's late stage candidate.
+These candidates, namely IL-2, IL-4 and IL-13 Superkines, of which the lead preclinical program is based on the IL-2 super-agonist platform, MDNA109 (of which the lead candidate is MDNA11) are expected to enable the Company to develop a library of cytokine candidates as has been demonstrated by the BiSKITTM platform announced in 2021.
+The resulting preclinical product candidates derived from the Superkine and Empowered Superkine platforms have a different mechanism of action and target product profile compared to MDNA55, Medicenna's late stage candidate.
 By adopting a balanced approach, Medicenna is less reliant on a single product in Medicenna's pipeline, with greater upside potential through opportunities to partner or develop on its own, multiple products.
 Medicenna believes that establishing a pipeline of drug candidates with distinct mechanisms of actions targeting multiple disease indications mitigates development risk.
 Medicenna intends to achieve its business strategy by focusing on the following key areas:

-Maximize the potential clinical and commercial success of Medicenna's drug candidates by pursuing development programs based on sound scientific rationale for multiple disease indications where there are significant unmet clinical needs.
-In the near-term, Medicenna's focus will be to advance MDNA55 for the treatment of rGBM through to EOP2 meeting with the FDA as well advance the MDNA109 platform into IND enabling studies followed by Phase 1/2a clinical development;

-- 2. Optimize the therapeutic potential of Medicenna's drug candidates by selecting subpopulations of patients who stand an improved chance of responding to treatment and employing the latest technologies and strategies for optimizing drug delivery; - 3.
-Establish collaborations and relationships with leading scientific and clinical centres to effectively maximize the success of Medicenna's drug development programs; and - 4.
+- 1. Maximize the potential clinical and commercial success of Medicenna's drug candidates by pursuing development programs based on sound scientific rationale for multiple disease indications where there are significant unmet clinical needs.
+In the near-term, Medicenna's focus will be to complete a partnership transaction for MDNA55 as well advance MDNA11 into Phase 1/2a clinical development; - 2.
+Developing next generation Superkines, including selecting a lead candidate from the BiSKITTM platform for future clinical development; - 3.
+Optimize the therapeutic potential of Medicenna's drug candidates by selecting sub-populations of patients who stand an improved chance of responding to treatment and employing the latest technologies and strategies for optimizing drug delivery; - 4.
+Establish collaborations and relationships with leading scientific and clinical centres to effectively maximize the success of Medicenna's drug development programs; and - 5.
 Assess strategic alliances with select pharmaceutical and/or biotechnology companies where such alliances may enable successful development and commercialization of Medicenna's drug candidates while maximizing its return on investment.
 Medicenna may conduct transactions with established strategic partners on a regional or worldwide basis to accelerate product development, improve Medicenna's marketing strength and enhance its capability of bringing products to the markets worldwide.